3dmod(1) 3dmod(1)

 t - Toggle model drawing on/off

-T - Toggle current point marker on/off
+T - Toggle current point/contour markers on/off

 s - Save Model File